soverenio/docs/docs/integration/webhook.md

 ## Using the webhook

-Whenever a relevant events occur, the webhook will be sending `POST` requests to the enpoint that you've provided.
+Whenever relevant events occur, the webhook will be sending `POST` requests to the enpoint that you've provided.
 The [Event object](../event-objects/) page describes the structure of messages that you will get.
 You can filter and aggregate on `category` or `event_type` or on [other attributes](../event-objects/#what-are-event-objects-in-soveren) of the message.

 ## Checking the webhook status